 Also ask your Early Childhood Partner to recommend what documents they think you need to include.

-During the final 12-month plan, your child will still be able to use their ECEI plan.
-Though this depends on continued NDIA approval.
+During their final 12 months of the early intervention program, your child will still be able to use their ECEI plan, dependent on continued NDIA approval.
 Expect a call from the NDIA at some point during this plan period.

-The LAC will use this information to put together a documented plan to present to the NDIA for approval.
+The NDIS Local Area Coordinator uses this information to put together a documented plan to present to the NDIA for approval.
 If the NDIA decides from this that your child needs reasonable and necessary supports from the NDIS program, your child will be approved for transitioning into the main scheme.

 As a prerequisite for approval, the NDIA is looking for any or all of the following criteria: